flolai/MSc_shiny/README.md

 ### Transcriptomics and metabolomics data multivariate statistical analysis
 - This application is a concatenation-based multivariate analytical tool for integrating transcriptomic and metabolomic dataset.
 - The analytical algorithm used in this application is based on the ropls package[1]
-- The example data used during the development of this appilcation based reference [2] and the subset of the data can be found in the folder 'Example_Data_shiny_app_testing'.
+- The example data used during the development of this appilcation based reference [2] and the subset of the data can be found in the folder 'Example_Data_shiny_app_testing'
 - More detailed user guide can be found within the application
-- Example data files can be found in /TMMS-GUI/Example_Data_shiny_app_testing/
+###### Please use the examples files in /TMMS-GUI/Example_Data_shiny_app_testing/ as a reference for file format

 ## Installation instruction: